jonahwinninghoff/Text-Summarization/README.md

 ## TRANSFORMERS ARCHITECTURE <a id='transformers'></a>

-<p align = 'justify'>To understand what is the result of quadratic dependency is required to assess the Transformers architecture and its history.
-Before the Transformers architecture establishes, the long short-term memory (LSTM) and gated recurrent neural networks consider to be the state-of-the-art approaches in addressing NLP problems.
-The significant constraint in this model is sequential computation, so the attention mechanisms help remove this constraint.
-As a result, this architecture proves to be a milestone in NLP area through years. </p>
+<p align = 'justify'>To understand what is the result of quadratic dependency, Transformers architecture and its history must be addressed first.
+Before the Transformers architecture is established, the long short-term memory (LSTM) and gated recurrent neural networks are considered as the state-of-the-art approaches in addressing NLP problems.
+The significant constraint in this model is sequential computation, so the attention mechanisms help to remove the constraint.
+As a result, the architecture proves to be a milestone in the NLP area throughout the years. </p>

 <img src='https://github.com/jonahwinninghoff/Text-Summarization/blob/main/Images/Transformers%20Architecture.png?raw=true'/>

-<p align = 'justify'>As indicated by above, this architecture consists of two multi-layered parts, which are encoder and decoder.
+<p align = 'justify'>As indicated by above, the architecture consists of two multi-layered parts, which are encoder and decoder.
 Both processings absorb word embeddings processed by word2vec.
 The difference between encoder and decoder is relatively straightforward.
 The representation of encoder is X (x<sub>1</sub>, ..., x<sub>n</sub>) while the representation of decoder is Z (z<sub>1</sub>, ..., z<sub>n</sub>).
-In this case, the representation of encoder is word embedding of unsummarized text while the representation of decoder is that of actual summarized text.</p>
+In this case, the representation of encoder is word embedding of unsummarized text while the representation of decoder is that of the actual summarized text.</p>

 <p align = 'justify'>The self-attention is associated with <i>head<sub>i</sub></i>, which is associated with <i>multi-head attention</i> as seen by above and below.
 The self-attention contains a matrix of a set of queries multiplied by transposed key divided by a root square of key dimensionality in softmax function multiplied by values.
 The softmax is a generalized version of logistic function.
 The values can be considered as weight that can be updated in a light of new information.
 This self-attention is built on matrix multiplicaiton code in order to be more space-efficient and faster.</p>